-We would like to emphasize that at the time when the Green Climate Fund, Central American Bank of Economic Integration and Global Environment Facility funding was approved between 2020 and 2021, the UN Human Rights Council urged the government of Nicaragua to respect its international obligation to seek free prior and informed consent, as reflected in the UN Declaration on the Rights of Indigenous Peoples; and to take effective measures, in consultation with Indigenous Peoples, to prevent and address the increasing violence committed against them, including prompt and independent investigations into alleged killings and land confiscations by armed groups.
-We regret that these concerns regarding the promotion and protection of human rights in Nicaragua were not taken into account during the selection, planning and design of a project as impactful as Bio-CLIMA for members of the Indigenous Peoples and Afro-descendant communities of the North Caribbean Coast Autonomous Region and South Caribbean Coast Autonomous Region of Nicaragua.
-We emphasize that it is imperative to put in place a robust and independent plan to safeguard human rights, and that such a project will be best implemented in consultation and coordination with the local Indigenous Peoples and people of African descent on whose ancestral communal lands the project is to be implemented.
+Without prejudging the accuracy of these allegations, we would like to recall that at the time when the Green Climate Fund, Central American Bank of Economic Integration and Global Environment Facility funding was approved between 2020 and 2021, the UN Human Rights Council urged the government of Nicaragua to respect its international obligation to seek free prior and informed consent as contemplated in the UN Declaration on the Rights of Indigenous Peoples, and to take effective measures, in consultation with Indigenous Peoples, to prevent and address the increasing violence committed against them, including the conduct of prompt and independent investigations into alleged killings and land confiscations by armed groups.
+We regret that these legitimate concerns regarding the promotion and protection of human rights in Nicaragua were not taken into account during the selection, planning and design of a project as impactful as Bio-CLIMA for members of the Indigenous Peoples and Afro-descendant communities of the North and South Caribbean Coast Autonomous Region of Nicaragua.
+We emphasize that it is imperative to put in place a robust and independent plan to safeguard human rights, and that such a project will be best implemented in consultation with and in trust of the local Indigenous Peoples and people of African descent on whose ancestral communal lands the project is to be implemented.